First Time - Partitioning

 [Ref: disklabel(8), fdisk(8), FAQ 14 - Disk Setup]

 Partitioning is the process where you divide up your Hard Disk into logical segments (partitions) for storing files.
 A good approach is to not pre-optimise how your partition should look.
 This is to say, no single configuration will work for you in every possible system installation.

 Be prepared to build a few test systems to gauge the relative sizes your disk usage and requirements (if not already known.)
 Set your standard as something that will change as your needs and understanding grows.

-For a 1st time installer, just building a test environment, you have to early options during your learning process:
+For a 1st time installer, just building a test environment.
+The installer will give you two practical options:

-- use the full drive as "/"?
-That will allow you to use up all the hard disk for improving other knowledge of the OpenBSD system, without letting "out of disk space" errors clutter yourlearning.
+- Custom partitioning.
+For a test, use the full drive as a single partition “/” That will allow you to use up all the hard disk for improving other knowledge of the OpenBSD system, without letting “out of disk space” errors clutter yourlearning.

-Try those out, and again, monitor how your disk space is used.
+Try those out and monitor how your disk space is used.

 du -h /partition